zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 * Right to set the overall architecture of the relevant subsystems or areas of involvement.
-* Right to make decisions in the relevant subsystems or areas of involvement, in conjunction with the collaborators.
+* Right to make decisions in the relevant subsystems or areas of involvement, in conjunction with the collaborators and submitters.
+  See :ref:`escalation-process`.
 * Responsibility to convey the direction of the relevant subsystem or areas to the TSC
 * Responsibility to ensure all contributions of the project have been reviewed